Styyx1/Ruvaak-Readme/README.md

 - Spaniard for being an invaluable source of knowledge and helping me a lot with the mod choices.
 - Destiny for proofreading the readme and pointing out many errors.
 Also for testing the list and giving helpful suggestion to improve it.
 - Astro for more help than I can list.
 Be it testing or suggestions, seriously, thanks a lot.
+- Anna for adjusting the ENBs for Ruvaak even though they aren't used anymore.
 - (A)SanguineAnarchy for beta testing the update and providing a ton of useful feedback.
 - The Animonculory Dev Team.
 - Guitarninja for walking me through uploading the list.